-Last updated on March 7th, 2010 at 11:11 am
+Last updated on November 2nd, 2019 at 11:37 am

-I always begin the month with lofty goals of painting daily small paintings and painting larger works every spare second.Â Though lately, I have discovered, my spare seconds to paint are dwindling.Â This weeks homework will be to carve out more time to paint.
+I always begin the month of April with lofty goals of daily painting small paintings and painting larger works in my spare time.
+Though lately, I have discovered, my spare time to paint is dwindling.
+This week’s big dream homework will be to carve out more time to paint.
 As for those lofty goals that are never quite reached, I remind myself that it is those goals that keep me moving forward.

-Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
+Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.

-Note: Articles by Guest Post Contributors may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.
+Note: Articles by Guest Post Contributors may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.